 Pena Station Next is a high-tech neighborhood in Denver that is serving as a smart city lab to test different technologies and show what the future could hold.
-The neighborhood will feature autonomous shuttles and smart home technologies interweaved into everything from kitchen tables to the light pole outside a home.
+The neighborhood will feature autonomous shuttles, Smart Buildings, and smart home technologies interweaved into everything from kitchen tables to the light pole outside a home.
 Seeking a high resolution short throw projector?
 1080 projectors can do the trick.

 Panasonic, a partner in Denver’s smart city project, recently offered a sneak peak into what the neighborhood will have.
 So far, the neighborhood has smart LED street lights installed and a parking area covered with a solar system installation.
 Coming soon is Wi-Fi coverage for the area and a smart bus stop.
 The first Easymile EZ10 autonomous shuttles – self-driving – are expected to arrive this month too.

 Here are some other technologies being featured in the neighborhood:

 Transparent televisions: A window or surface can be turned into a TV screen.
 This could transform anything from a tabletop, window, into a television screen.

 Smart kitchens: Kitchens are automating more of the cooking for homeowners.
 Appliances are being configured to help prepare a meal, the kitchen counter can instantly become an induction stove top, a refrigerator repair is super necessary, getting the best commercial refrigerator repair company is a most , the range hood has built-in cameras and sensors that can watch the food cooking and adjust the temperature, as needed.
 Appliances also are helping to record dietary habits too.

 Multi-purpose tables: The tables can show videos of anything from family photos to what is being captured in the homeowners’ connected security cameras.
 The table also features wireless charging.
 Place a smartphone on it and the device will automatically charge without being plugged in.